1st July - Highlands, Papua New Guinea

 Kees and other MAF staff have also been distributing fliers to locals in a bid to stay safe.

 6th April - MAF flights drop to 20% across Africa

-Henk-Jan Muusse is MAF’s Regional Director of Africa.
-He’s been exploring how MAF can support African governments during this crisis.
-Full and partial lockdowns across the continent has reduced MAF’s flights to 20%.
+Henk-Jan Muusse - MAF’s Regional Director for Africa - has been exploring how MAF can support African governments during this crisis.
+Lockdowns across the continent have reduced MAF’s flights to 20%.
 Henk-Jan explains the impact on operations and what’s being done to protect staff.
 Find out more

 4th April - Papua New Guinea